michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/6-custom-templates-and-building simple-distributed-app.md

 - introduction to customized dotnet templates
 - overview of microservices running jobs

-Last lesson before we start building a (simplified) distributed shop system like amazon.
+Last lesson before we start building a distributed shop system like amazon.

-#### Custoimzed templates
+#### Customized templates

-After using 'dotnet new' you might have wondered if it is possible to add your own templates to speed up the work.
-Yes it is possible.
+It is possible to extend available templates for 'dotnet'.

-I have created my own templates - [you can check them here][0] These are going to be used in the upcomming lesson.
+I have created some for this course - [you can check them here][0]

 More info on how to build new templates:
 [dotnet/templating][1]